Cephalowat/PSFalcon/README.md

 PS> Update-Module -Name PSFalcon
 ```

+If you have any issues installing using the commands above, you can download this repository
+and place the files inside your PowerShell module folder under `\PSFalcon`, or use `Import-Module`
+to directly import the PSFalcon manifest.

 # Getting Started

 Interacting with the CrowdStrike Falcon OAuth2 APIs requires an **[API Client ID and Secret](https://falcon.crowdstrike.com/support/api-clients-and-keys)** and a valid